greluc/sc-kill-monitor/README.md

 ## Documentation

-Please read the [installation manual](https://github.com/greluc/SC-Kill-Monitor/wiki/Installation-Manual) and the [operating manual](https://github.com/greluc/SC-Kill-Monitor/wiki/Operating-Manual) in the wiki.
+Please refer to the [installation manual](https://github.com/greluc/SC-Kill-Monitor/wiki/Installation-Manual) and the [operating manual](https://github.com/greluc/SC-Kill-Monitor/wiki/Operating-Manual) in the wiki for more instructions.

 ## License